dtsn/wedding/_sections/1-information.md

 Hampshire
 **GU46 7SS**

-The reception goes on until **11:45pm** and the gates of Rivervale will close at Midnight, so guest are kindly ask to leave by then.
-Cars may be left at Rivervale overnight but must be collected by **10am** the following morning.
+The reception goes on until **11:45pm** and the gates of Rivervale will close at Midnight, so guest are kindly asked to leave no later than 12:00am.
+Cars may be left at Rivervale overnight but must be collected by **10am** the following morning. <a href="#taxi">Need a taxi?</a>

 <div class="mapwrapper"><div id="rivervale" style="height: 400px; width: 720px;"></div></div>